How to Check if Your Microphone is Working on a Laptop or PC?

 Open the Voice Recorder app → make a short recording → play it back.
 If there's sound — the microphone works, if not — check input settings or drivers.

-• Use only one active input device (disable virtual microphones).
+• Keep only one input device active — disable virtual mics you don't use.

-• If the microphone is too quiet — open Control Panel → Sound → Recording → Properties → Levels and increase the volume.
+• If your mic is too quiet, boost it at Control Panel → Sound → Recording → Properties → Levels.

-• External USB microphones don't require a separate driver — just plug in and select the device.
+• USB microphones are plug-and-play — just connect and select the device in your app.